What is CDN?

 Why is CDN so important for the modern internet?

 The Importance of CDN

-If you have never dealt with video streaming, web data exchange, website hosting, and SEO, or anything else internet performance-related, there are few chances you’ve heard of CDN.
+If you have never dealt with video streaming, web data exchange, website hosting, SEO, or anything else internet performance-related, there are few chances you’ve heard of CDN.
 But since you are reading this article, this means you somehow have encountered the term CDN or Content Delivery Network.
 The truth is that although the majority of internet users have never heard of it, they benefit from CDNs every single minute they browse the net, stream video, or purchase goods from their favorite online store.
 CDN plays an essential role in the modern internet, and without it, the World Wide Web would not be the one we know today.

 CDN Historical Background

 CDNs came into play to improve internet efficiency and facilitate data exchange.
 They were invented to address the higher demand for audio and video streaming, speed up websites, and support the increasing volumes of digital content exchange.
-Nowadays, it is hard to imagine the internet without CDNs as they became an integral part of the latter and serve a major share of today’s web traffic.
-They deliver various web items, downloadable data, applications, social media sites, and streaming media to the end-user.
+Nowadays, it is hard to imagine the internet without CDNs as they have become an integral part of the latter and serve a major share of today’s web traffic.
+They deliver various web items, downloadable data, applications, social media sites, and streaming media to the end user.
 All the major social media sites, live and on-demand video streaming platforms, and e-commerce stores utilize CDN services.

 CDN Workflow Explained

 A CDN (Content Delivery Network) consists of a network of servers spread in various locations around the Globe.
 This network caches the content and serves it to the end user via the so-called edge server.

 To better understand how CDN works, you must imagine a global internet vendor with headquarters and a network of warehouse distribution centers in various locations.
 When you purchase something, it does not get delivered to you from the headquarters but from the closest warehouse hub.
 This way, the vendor saves time and travel costs and achieves higher customer satisfaction.